pytroll/pytroll/web/source/quickstart_viirs.rst

     'I05: (10.500,11.450,12.300)μm, resolution 371m, not loaded'
     'DNB: (0.500,0.700,0.900)μm, resolution 742m, not loaded'

-We have now loaded the VIIRS M14 band, and we can display it if we want:
+We have now loaded the VIIRS M14 band.
+Now let us look at the data:

     >>> global_data[8.6].show()